New generalisation of Jacobi's derivative formula: Preliminaries

 \subsection{Hyperelliptic curve and its Jacobian}

 In the paper we deal with hyperelliptic curves $\mathcal{C}$ defined by

 where $\{(e_j,0)\}$ are finite branch points and $(x,y)\in \Complex^2$.
+In what follows, for the sake of brevity notation $e_i$ is employed both for branch point $(e_i,0)$ and its $x$-coordinate.
 All branch points are distinct, so the curves are non-degenerate.
 One more branch point is located at infinity, and serves as the base point.